tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-indexer.md

     api-key: [admin key]
 ```

 HTTPS is required for all service requests.
-If the indexer doesn't exist, it is created.
-If it already exists, it is updated to the new definition but you must issue a [Run Indexer](../run-indexer.md) request if you want indexer execution.
+If the indexer doesn't exist, it's created.
+If it already exists, it's updated to the new definition but you must issue a [Run Indexer](../run-indexer.md) request if you want indexer execution.

 **Creating an indexer** adds it to your search service and runs it.
 If the request is successful, the index will be populated with searchable content from the data source.

-**Updating an indexer** does not automatically run it, but depending on your modifications and the associated a data source, a reset and rerun might be required.
+**Updating an indexer** doesn't automatically run it, but depending on your modifications and the associated a data source, a reset and rerun might be required.
 When updating an existing indexer, the entire definition is replaced with the contents of the request body.
 In general, the best pattern to use for updates is to retrieve the indexer definition with a GET, modify it, and then update it with PUT.

 Indexer configuration varies based on the type of data source.
 For data-platform-specific guidance on creating indexers, start with [Indexers overview](/azure/search/search-indexer-overview), which includes the complete list of [related articles](/azure/search/search-indexer-overview#next-steps).